YES, WE WAS BRUNG UP PROPER!

 As children we would ride in cars with no seat belts or air bags.
 We drank water from the garden hose and not from a bottle.
 Takeaway food was limited to fish and chips, no pizza shops, McDonalds, KFC, curry shops or Subway.

 Even though all shops closed at 6pm and didn’t open at weekends, somehow we didn’t starve to death!
-We shared soft drink with our friends from one bottle and no-one actually died from it.
+We shared soft drink with four friends from one bottle and no-one actually died from this.

 We had friends and we went outside and found them.